 - interdependence [everyone working together because we all depend on each other]

-1. Creating Collective Access was a project led by disability activists who travelled to Detroit in 2010.
+1. Creating Collective Access was a project led by disability activists who traveled to Detroit every summer since 2009.
 They traveled there for the United States Social Forum, a gathering with over 18,000+ activists.
 They knew that they were not going to be able to navigate the Social Forum by themselves because it was so big and inaccessible.
 They put a message about working together.
-Thirty people (who did not know each other) came together that week to create a support system to meet each other’s access needs while in Detroit.
+Thirty people (who did not know each other) came together that week to create a support system to meet each others access needs while in Detroit.

 2. New Conversations is an online resource center about ways to communicate more creatively, compassionately, and successfully.
 This website has free, downloadable resources about how to communicate effectively.

 3. Reap What You Sow: Harvesting Support Systems is a curriculum [set of learning activities] created by NYLN.
 It is for groups of youth and their support systems.
 It talks about how people can be disability allies and how youth can work with their support systems to create goals and be self determined.
 Contact NYLN to find out more.